Antennas and Beyond!

 -

-Simplified Modeling for Microstrip Antennas on Ungrounded Dielectric Substrates: Accuracy Meets Simplicity
+Simplified Modeling of Microstrip Antennas on Ungrounded Dielectric Substrates: A Practical First-Order Approach

-Discover a simple yet precise method for modeling microstrip antennas on ungrounded dielectric substrates.
+Discover a practical first-order method for modeling microstrip antennas on ungrounded dielectric substrates with simplicity and ease.

 -